-This walking trail will take you all the way from Marino Rocks through to Hallet Cove, a total of 7.2 kms.
+The Marion Coastal Walkway will take you all the way from Marino Rocks through to Hallett Cove, a total of 7.2 kms and with the newly opened multi-million dollar dual suspension bridges, the walk is now even more spectacular.
 The views are incredible and you can stop and head down the stairs to the beach to explore the small sea creatures and ancient rock faces when you need a break.

 It’s an easy walk (downhill), but not really suitable for a pram so make sure you take the baby carrier.
-We then walk up some stairs and back around towards Hallet Cove, finishing off with a pizza to share at the Boatshed Cafe!
+We then walk up some stairs and back around towards Hallett Cove, finishing off with coffee or a meal at the Boatshed Cafe!
 This takes a leisurely 45-60 minutes.
 But it’s not strenuous and could probably take 20 minutes if you didn’t stop for snacks, stumbles, views, flowers, looking at flora etc etc etc!
-Once we’ve demolished our pizza, one of us (usually my husband!) then runs/walks up the shortcut (about 500m) back to the car and comes and picks us up from the foreshore or playground.
+Once we’ve demolished our food, one of us (usually my husband!) then runs/walks up the shortcut (about 500m) back to the car and comes and picks us up from the foreshore or playground.
 It’s a really nice way to spend the morning!

 Things to know:

-Toilets are at the start and end of the trail only (at either end)
+Toilets are at the start and end of the trail and at the small reserve at the end of Fryer St.

 Take a hat, sunscreen and plenty of water as there’s limited shade or water taps along the trail.